michaelbradley91/Pipes/GettingStarted.md

 ```

 ### Connecting Pipes
-You can connect pipes together to achieve unique pipe systems to suit your needs.
+We can connect pipes together to achieve unique pipe systems to suit our needs.
 For example:
 ```c#
 basicPipe.Outlet.ConnectTo(capacityPipe.Inlet);
 capacityPipe.Outlet.ConnectTo(eitherInletPipe.LeftInlet);